Trump lashes ex-secretary of state Kerry for Iran meetings

 State Department spokeswoman Heather Nauert added: "I've seen him brag about the meetings that he has had with the Iranian government and Iranian government officials.
 I've also seen reports that he is apparently providing, according to reports, advice to the Iranian government.

-"The best advise that he should be giving the Iranian government is stop supporting terror groups around the world."
+"The best advice that he should be giving the Iranian government is stop supporting terror groups around the world."